1abel

 Minimalist clothing should simplify your wardrobe — without flattening your style.

 The best minimalist clothing comes from systems thinking, not from owning less.
 Your wardrobe should be a small, repeatable kit of tone-on-tone pieces in heavyweight cotton, premium fleece, full-grain leather, and Japanese selvage — built so any top works with any bottom and any colorway flows into the next.
-This guide unpacks the philosophy, the materials, the pieces that actually matter, and how 1ABEL's Arc system compares with The Row, COS, Muji, Asket, Kotn, and Everlane.
+This guide unpacks the philosophy, the materials, the pieces that actually matter, and how 1ABEL's Horizon capsule compares with The Row, COS, Muji, Asket, Kotn, and Everlane.

 For readers via search